 • [If Applicable: COPYRIGHT CLEARANCE, or if under option, a LETTER FROM THE OPTION HOLDER giving permission for entry.]

-Submissions for NWNV are now closed.
-Please check back in May 2025 for more information.
-Annual submissions for NWNV are typically due by July 1st, with semi-finalists and finalists contacted for additional materials in late summer/early fall.
+Submissions for NWNV 2026 are now open!
+All submissions are due by July 1, 2025 at 11:59pm EST. Semi-finalists and finalists will contacted for additional materials in late summer/early fall.

 Questions?
 Please email Kathleen Wrinn, Artistic Director of NWNV and Assistant Professor of Musical Theater at SU Drama (kawrinn@syr.edu).